NotMyMajor/Python-Bitmaps-to-PDF/README.md

 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

 See COPYING.txt for full licensing information.

+## If you use my code to do something fun or cool, share it with me!
+Also, credit is nice to have too.
+### Enjoy!